daudi13/bookstore/README.md

 To get a local copy up and running follow the steps below

 ###
-- clone this repo by copy pasting this on your terminal ``git clone https://github.com/daudi13/bookstore.git``
+- clone this repo by copy pasting this on your terminal ``git clone https://github.com/daudi13/bookstore``

-- open the project folder 'cd math-magician'
+- open the project folder 'cd bookstore'
 - Run 'npm install' to install all dependencies
 - Run 'npm start' to start the live server